sspanak/tt9/docs/user-manual.md

 ### How to access the Settings?

 #### Method 1
-Tap the Traditional T9 launcher icon. _If you don't see it among the other installed applications, restart your phone and it should appear._
+Tap the Traditional T9 launcher icon.

+_If you don't see the icon among other installed applications, restart your phone and it should appear.
+Android is trying to save some battery life by not refreshing the newly installed apps list in some cases._

 #### Method 2
 - Start typing in a text field to wake up TT9.